How to Calculate & Improve Your Customer Retention Rate in 2024

 Some companies prefer to define retention based on product usage.
 This takes into account two aspects of your product:

 1. Your product’s critical event.
 This action a user takes determines whether or not they have been retained.
 This event is tied to something that indicates value for your customers and your business.
-It’s an activity that generates revenue for you and indicates that a customer is getting what they need out of your product as well.
+It’s an for you and indicates that a customer is getting what they need out of your product as well.
 For example, Spotify’s critical event might be playing a song, while Candy Crush’s could be playing a game level.

 2. Your product’s usage interval.
 This is how often you expect a customer or user to perform the critical event action.
 Choose a period of time that makes the most sense for your product.
 Spotify may consider users retained if they play at least one song every week.
 Candy Crush players are retained each day they play a game.